Maatla-creator/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Create an instance method called charPrint(c) that prints the rectangle using the character c

 If c is undefined, use the character X.

+File: 7-occurrences.js:

+Write a function that returns the number of occurrences in a list:

+Prototype: exports.nbOccurences = function (list, searchElement)

+File: 8-esrever.js:

+Write a function that returns the reversed version of a list:

+Prototype: exports.esrever = function (list)

+You are not allow to use the built-in method reverse

+File: 9-logme.js:

+Write a function that prints the number of arguments already printed and the new argument value.

+Prototype: exports.logMe = function (item)

+Output format: <number arguments already printed>: <current argument value>

+File: 10-converter.js:

+Write a function that converts a number from base 10 to another base passed as argument:

+Prototype: exports.converter = function (base)

+You are not allowed to import any file

+You are not allowed to declare any new variable (var, let, etc..)